Where Art and Music Collide

 Exhibitions and programs reflect the diverse cultural characteristics of the region and encourage interaction between artists and the community.
 The Center collects, preserves and interprets artifacts relevant to Lubbock's most famous native son, Buddy Holly, as well as to other performing artists and musicians of West Texas.
 Changing exhibitions in the visual arts provide an arena for celebrating the technical virtuosity and creative talents of fine artists at work in a region distinguished by vast distances and a rich tradition of creative resources.

-In observance of the Thanksgiving holiday, the Buddy Holly Center will be closed Thursday, November 27th and Friday, November 28th.
+In observance of the Christmas and New Year holidays, the Buddy Holly Center will be closed Thursday, December 25th, Friday, December 26th and Thursday, January 1st.